 Other British Recipes

-I hope you liked this recipe for Easy Peasy British Sausage Rolls as much as I do.
+I hope you liked this Easy Peasy British Sausage Rolls recipe as much as I did.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.
+Also, if youโd like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Recipe